lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Figure: Snapshot of the final amorphous silica (SiO2) with Si atom in yellow and O atoms in red.

-..  container:: justify

 After running the simulation, the final LAMMPS topology file named *amorphousSiO.data* will be located in *SilicaBlock/*.

 .. admonition:: Tip for research project
     :class: info